All Episodes

 And yet, when it comes to the show, and I'm capturing the stories of Jesus, I'm trying to do it in a way that I haven't seen before, which is really explore the humanity of Jesus and the disciples and even his enemies.

-The authenticity of the stories is huge, and I think you would probably agree with this when you watch the show.
+And I think you would probably agree with this when you watch the show.

-Uh we we really try to put you there.
+We really try to put you there.

-It feels like you're in the first century and you can identify with their problems and identify with their questions, and then hopefully ultimately identify with the solution to those questions and problems.
+It feels like you're in the first century and you can identify with their problems and identify with their questions and then hopefully ultimately identify with the solution to those questions and problems.

 When it comes to the release of the show, this is where we've just done it completely outside the system.